 Lavrentiy Beria was the head of the KGB following World War II and was Stalin’s most trusted officer.
-A Dacha is a summer house or mansion popular with well-off Russians.
-This particular one is located outside Moscow.
-It remains abandoned and has fallen into disrepair.
-You can see the grand scale of the building and the extravagant furnishings.
+His dacha, a summer house or mansion popular with well-off Russians, was located just outside Moscow.
+The opulent furnishings and grand scale were in stark contrast to modest homes of most Russians at the time.

 Lavrentiy Pavlovich Beria was born on March 29th 1899 in Merkheuli, a village in what is today the breakaway republic of Abkhazia although officially part of Georgia.
 At the time of his birth, it was part of the Russian Empire.
 His father was a landowner and his mother was deeply religious.

 He attended a technical school in nearby Sukhumi and then progressed to Baku Polytechnicum.
 It was here that he later claimed to have joined the Bolsheviks in March 1917 but that has been disputed.
 He did in fact work for the anti-Bolshevik Mussavatists in Baku and was arrested when the Red Army captured the city in April 1920.
 While in prison, he met Nina Gegechkori and developed a relationship.
 They later eloped.

 Beria began working in state security with the Azerbaijan Democratic Republic.
 In 1921, he joined the Cheka, the original Bolshevik secret police.
 He worked his way up the ranks quickly.
 By 1922, he was deputy head of the Georgian branch of Cheka’s successor, the OGPU.
 In 1924, he led the repression of a Georgian nationalist uprising, after which up to 10,000 people were executed.
 He was subsequently promoted to head of the secret-political division of the Transcaucasian OGPU.